salsa-rs/salsa/book/src/tutorial/jar.md

 ## Summary

 If the concept of a jar seems a bit abstract to you, don't overthink it.
-The TL;DR is that when you create a salsa program, you need to do:
+The TL;DR is that when you create a salsa program, you need to perform the following steps:

 - In each of your crates:
   - Define a `#[salsa::jar(db = Db)]` struct, typically at `crate::Jar`, and list each of your various salsa-annotated things inside of it.